FirstWorldSlardar/telegram_bot/README.md

 **Bot Commands:**

+*Everyday commands*
+- /alea $int : random int between 0 and $int
+- /rdv $place_and_date: if bot is admin (can delete message), delete the poster's message and create its own with $place_and_date and the poster username on it.
+- +1 : after a /rdv command, add the poster's username to the pinned message.
+- /hello: dumb command

+*Crypto monitoring*
 - /setUp $currency $valuelimit : the bot will tell you when the currency rise up the valuelimit
 - /setDown $currency $valuelimit: the bot will tell you when the currency falls down the valuelimit
 - /clearLimits $currency : without argument it clears all the previously set up limits